1. I Have a Privacy Complaint

 8. Appeal to Court

-- If you are not satisfied with the Commissioner’s recommendations related to FOIP/LA FOIP and/or the public body’s response, you can appeal to the Court of Queen’s Bench.
+If you are not satisfied with the Commissioner’s recommendations related to FOIP/LA FOIP and/or the public body’s response, you can appeal to the Court of King’s Bench.

-- There may be a limited right to appeal to the Court of Queen’s Bench by an aggrieved complainant if the complaint was handled under HIPA pursuant to section 42(1)(c).
+There may be a limited right to appeal to the Court of King’s Bench by an aggrieved complainant if the complaint was handled under HIPA pursuant to section 42(1)(c).